urays/lasm/README.md

 # LASM
 > 🫠 Stay tuned!
-We're preparing to open-source this project, but some code cleanup is still in progress.
+We're preparing to open-source this project.

 ## Acknowledgement